 In Permaculture landscape design, zones describe an energy efficient master pattern for your site based on conserving the energy of its components people, machines, wastes and fuels.

-which is consideration of energies flowing through your site from outside, resource efficient design is achieved.
+Along with sector analysis, which is consideration of energies flowing through your site from outside, resource efficient design is achieved.

 Such purposeful efficiency is essential to self sufficiency and sustainable living.

 An appropriate placement pattern locates your components in efficient energetic relationship within prescribed zones with respect to frequency of use, access and time.

 The more frequent the visits, the closer the component needs to be to your site’s main activity centre.
 The number of visits will depend on how often the component needs your attention, in addition to how often you need to visit it to access its yields.